steveloughran/engineering-proposals/refactoring-s3a.md

     meant that the existing test suite (`ITestS3AFileOperationCost`) was almost completely rewritten, with inevitable conflict issues.

-*   I inadventently added a requirement for the client to have `s3:deleteObjectVersion` permission in some cases.
+*   I inadvertently added a requirement for the client to have `s3:deleteObjectVersion` permission in some cases.
 This only surfaced in QE testing of the next CDP release.
 Proposed: we explicitly define the minimum set of permissions we need, and use them in our assumed role tests.
 This will find